microsoft/rushstack.io-website/pages/api/rush-lib.packagemanager.md

 |  [packageManager](./rush-lib.packagemanager.packagemanager.md) |  | <code>PackageManagerName</code> | <b><i>(BETA)</i></b> The package manager. |
 |  [shrinkwrapFilename](./rush-lib.packagemanager.shrinkwrapfilename.md) |  | <code>string</code> | <b><i>(BETA)</i></b> The filename of the shrinkwrap file that is used by the package manager. |
 |  [version](./rush-lib.packagemanager.version.md) |  | <code>string</code> | <b><i>(BETA)</i></b> The SemVer version of the package manager. |

-## Remarks

-The constructor for this class is marked as internal.
-Third-party code should not call the constructor directly or create subclasses that extend the `PackageManager` class.